ATseanlee/ATseanlee/README.md

 ### ABOUT ME
 - 🔭 I’m currently learning ...
 AI and data anlysis using python
-- 🌱 I’m looking forward to ... being a ML/DL engineer.
+- 🌱 I’m looking forward to ... being DS, ML/DL engineer.
 - 📫 How to reach me: shseanlee1@gmail.com